by Calculated Risk on 11/27/2019 10:12:00 AM

 The following graph shows real Personal Consumption Expenditures (PCE) through October 2019 (2012 dollars).
 Note that the y-axis doesn't start at zero to better show the change.

 The dashed red lines are the quarterly levels for real PCE.

-The increase in personal income and the increase in PCE were below expectations.
+The increase in personal income was below expectations, and the increase in PCE was at expectations.